-Steven Campbell is a senior associate in the firm’s Construction & Government Contracts Group.
-Mr. Campbell focuses his practice on the representation of contractors and owners in litigating construction and government contracts-related disputes.
-He also routinely negotiates design and construction agreements and advises government contractors on the negotiation of and compliance with government contracts.
-Mr. Campbell has substantial experience in representing government contractors facing government investigations and procurement protests before federal, state and municipal bodies.
+Steven Campbell is a senior associate on Alston & Bird's Litigation and Trial Practice Team.
+He routinely negotiates design and construction agreements and advises government contractors on the negotiation of and compliance with government contracts.
+Steven has substantial experience in representing government contractors facing government investigations and procurement protests before federal, state and municipal bodies.

-Mr. Campbell received his J.D., magna cum laude, from the University of Tennessee, where he served as editor of the Tennessee Law Review.
-While in law school, Mr. Campbell held a judicial externship with the Knoxville Criminal Court and served as a student attorney in the UT Legal Clinic.
-Mr. Campbell received his B.A., cum laude, in 2004 from Millsaps College, where he majored in philosophy and religious studies.
+Steven received his J.D., magna cum laude, from the University of Tennessee, where he served as editor of the Tennessee Law Review.
+While in law school, he held a judicial externship with the Knoxville Criminal Court and served as a student attorney in the UT Legal Clinic.
+Steven received his B.A., cum laude, in 2004 from Millsaps College, where he majored in philosophy and religious studies.

-- Successfully defended a major information technology company’s award of three contracts totaling $20 million in a state bid protest action before the Florida Division of Administrative Hearings.
+- Defended a major information technology company’s award of three contracts totaling $20 million in a state bid protest action before the Florida Division of Administrative Hearings.

 - Obtained dismissal of a deceptive trade practices claim on behalf of a global materials supplier.

-- Successfully represented a Canadian controls engineer in arbitration in Bilbao, Spain, under the rules of the Bilbao Chamber of Commerce, Industry and Shipping in a breach of contract dispute with a Spanish general contractor.
+- Represented a Canadian controls engineer in arbitration in Bilbao, Spain, under the rules of the Bilbao Chamber of Commerce, Industry and Shipping in a breach of contract dispute with a Spanish general contractor.

 - Obtained full recovery for the owner, plus attorneys’ fees, in a breach of contract action against a general contractor concerning a retail development in Warner Robins, Georgia.

 - Represented a leading construction equipment supplier in the protest of a Virginia Department of Transportation award of a $25 million contract, resulting in a reversal of the original award and a new award of the contract to the client.